cyansquash/HelloWorldTest/README.md

-# fantasticpotatoes - Fake news
+# fantastic-potatoe - Fake news
 my first thing
 no they are not - they are just bloody potatoes